Start a Building Hardware & Tools Trading Business in Dubai

 Arranging any required warehouse or office space within the free zone

-Licence costs vary depending on the package selected, the number of visa allocations required, and whether you opt for a flexi-desk or dedicated office facility.
+License costs vary depending on the package selected, the number of visa allocations required, and whether you opt for a flexi-desk or dedicated office facility.
 It is advisable to request a detailed quotation directly from the free zone authority to obtain current pricing, as fee structures are subject to periodic revision.

 Licensing and Compliance Requirements

-Traders operating under this licence must ensure compliance with UAE customs regulations, particularly when importing goods subject to standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
+Traders operating under this license must ensure compliance with UAE customs regulations, particularly when importing goods subject to standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Certain product categories, including electrical tools and chemical-based products such as paints, may require product registration or conformity certificates prior to import.
 Businesses should also maintain accurate records for customs declarations and adhere to free zone regulations regarding storage and re-export documentation.

 Margins and Market Potential